LackOfMorals/lackofmorals.github.io/_posts/2023-10-20-Introduction-to-Aura-API.md

 If you've kept going to the end, I hope this has been useful to you

-To demonstrate what can be done with the Aura API, we've create a CLI tool.
+To demonstrate what can be done with the Aura API, we've built a CLI tool for Aura on top of it.
 You can download the Aura CLI from [Neo4j Labs](https://neo4j.com/labs/aura-cli/)